Carapacik/swagger_parser/swagger_parser/README.md

   # endpoint will be included.
 If no tag is specified, the fallback client
   # name will be used.

-  # defaults to 'default' which results in a client named `DefaultClient`.
+  # defaults to 'fallback' which results in a client named `FallbackClient`.
-  fallback_client: "default"
+  fallback_client: "fallback"
 ```

 For multiple schemes: